DreamOfTheRedChamber/system-design-interviews/DeepDive_MySQL_Internals.md

 ![Index B tree secondary index](./images/mysql_index_adaptiveHashIndex.png)

-#### Composite index
-* Def: Multiple column builds a single index.
-MySQL lets you define indices on multiple columns, up to 16 columns.
-This index is called a Multi-column / Composite / Compound index.
-* When you need a composite index
-	- Analyze your queries first according to your use cases.
-If you see certain fields are appearing together in many queries, you may consider creating a composite index.
-	- If you are creating an index in col1 & a composite index in (col1, col2), then only the composite index should be fine. col1 alone can be served by the composite index itself since it’s a left side prefix of the index.
-	- Consider cardinality.
-If columns used in the composite index end up having high cardinality together, they are good candidate for the composite index.

 #### Covered index
 * A covering index is a special kind of composite index where all the columns specified in the query somewhere exist in the index.
 So the query optimizer does not need to hit the database to get the data — rather it gets the result from the index itself.